fhirschmann/penchy/docs/job.rst

 Besides :class:`~penchy.jobs.dependency.Edge` there are other elements of a job.
-This chapter tries to describe what they are and how they are used.
+This chapter tries to give an overview what they are and how they are used.
 For an in-depth treatment see the :ref:`Job API <job-api>`.

 NodeSetting